neuralmagic/neural-magic-vllm/examples/production_monitoring/README.md

 Navigate to [`http://localhost:3000/connections/datasources/new`](http://localhost:3000/connections/datasources/new) and select Prometheus.

 On Prometheus configuration page, we need to add the `Prometheus Server URL` in `Connection`.
-For this setup, Grafana and Prometheus are running in separate containers, but Docker creates DNS name for each containers.
+For this setup, Grafana and Prometheus are running in separate containers, but Docker creates DNS name for each container.
 You can just use `http://prometheus:9090`.

 Click `Save & Test`.
 You should get a green check saying "Successfully queried the Prometheus API."

 ### Dashboard Setup - Importing from json

-Dashboards can be imported from `json` config files.
-Navigate to [`http://localhost:3000/dashboard/import`](http://localhost:3000/dashboard/import), upload `vllm-metrics-overview.json` for overview metrics; `vllm-metrics-realtime.json` for real-time metrics and select the `prometheus` datasource.
+Dashboards can be imported from the `json` config files in this repository.
+Navigate to [`http://localhost:3000/dashboard/import`](http://localhost:3000/dashboard/import), upload `nm-vllm-metrics-overview.json` for overview metrics; `nm-vllm-metrics-realtime.json` for real-time metrics and select the `prometheus` datasource.

 ## Dashboards
-Two dashboards - overview and real-time - can be imported from 'json'.
-Overview dashboard shows metrics over the course of some interval (default set to 24 hours), and real-time shows by default the last 5 mins.
+There are two sample dashboards provided: Overview Metrics Dashboard and Real-Time Metrics Dashboard.
+Each dashboard can be imported from the 'json' config files in this repository.
+The overview dashboard shows metrics over the course of a longer interval (default set to 24 hours) in order to check the global health of your nm-vllm inference server.
+The real-time metrics dashboard shows metrics over a much shorter time frame (default set to 5 minutes) in order to provide live monitoring of the nm-vllm inference server.

-### Overview Metrics
+### Overview Metrics Dashboard
-Metrics are all time-series, where the x-axis is time (by default `t` minus 24 hours to current) and y-axis values varies by dashboard.
+All of the metrics are time-series, where the x-axis is time (by default `t` minus 24 hours to current) and y-axis values vary by dashboard.
 Some time series use percentile and average values - 99th, 95th, 90th, 50th.
 This will be referred as default percentiles

-- E2E request latency
-    * Shows default percentiles for the duration from the start to the end of the request to vLLM over time
+- **E2E Request Latency**
+    * Histogram of end-to-end request latency in seconds over time.
-- Token Throughout
+- **Token Throughput**
-    * Shows the prompt_token/s and generation_token/s over time
+    * Shows the prompt_token/s and generation_token/s over time.
+- **Time to First Token Latency (TTFT)**
+    * TTFT will show P50, P90, P95, and P99 TTFT latency in seconds.
+Histogram of time to first token in seconds.
-- Time Per Output Token Latency
+- **Time Per Output Token Latency (TPOT)**
-    * Shows the default percentiles for the time it takes to output any token as a part of the response
+    * TPOT shows the inter-token latency between output tokens.
+Histogram of time per output token in seconds.
-- Scheduler State
+- **Scheduler State**
-    * vLLM uses scheduler to manage jobs, each job has its own state.
-Simplest states are `running`, `swapped`, and `waiting`.
-The dashboard here shows its counts over time
+    * nm-vLLM uses a scheduler to manage job states which are `running`, `swapped`, and `waiting`.
+This graph shows the number of inference requests in RUNNING, WAITING, and SWAPPED states.
-- Time to First Token Latency
-    * First tokens is a good time estimate to see the first streamed response token from the server.
-Default percentiles are uses over time.
-- Cache Utilization
+- **Cache Utilization**
-    * Shows both the CPU and GPU cache usage over time
+    * Shows a percentage of used cache blocks by nm-vllm.
-- System GPU Utilization
+- **System GPU Utilization**
-    * Shows the percent of GPU resources used, analogous to `nvidia-smi` output for each recognizable GPU(s)
+    * Shows the percent of GPU resources used, analogous to `nvidia-smi` output for each recognizable GPU(s).

-### Real-Time Metrics
+### Real-Time Metrics Dashboard
-Consists of two dropdowns - Inference Request Metrics and Hardware Infrastructure Metrics.
+The Real-Time Metrics Dashboard consists of two sections - Inference Request Metrics and Hardware Infrastructure Metrics.
 The logged metrics are shown as time-series or histogram.
-Time-series by default shows the history of the last 5 mins.
-Histogram shows the distribution of last 5 mins entries.
+A time-series by default shows the history of the last 5 minutes.
+A histogram shows the distribution of the last 5 minutes of entries.

-#### Infernece Requesst Metrics
+#### Inference Request Metrics
-- Average Prompt Throughput
+- **Average Prompt Throughput**
-    * The number of completed prompts average over a defined frequency (usually 10s, set in code leve).
+    * Average prefill throughput in tokens/s.
-- Average Generation Throughput
+- **Average Generation Throughput**
-    * THe number of generation
+    * Average generation throughput in tokens/s.
-- Prompt Tokens
+- **Prompt Tokens**
-    * The rate of the number of prompt tokens over time
+    * Number of prefill tokens processed.
--  Generation Tokens
+-  **Generation Tokens**
-    * The rate of the number of generated over time
+    * Number of generation tokens processed.
+- **Time to First Token Latency (TTFT)**
+    * TTFT will show P50, P90, P95, and P99 TTFT latency in seconds.
+Histogram of time to first token in seconds.
+- **Time Per Output Token Latency (TPOT)**
+    * TPOT shows the inter-token latency between output tokens.
+Histogram of time per output token in seconds.
-- Scheduler Running/Swapped/Waiting
+- **Scheduler Running/Swapped/Waiting**
-    * The number of running/swapped/waiting jobs
+    * The number of running/swapped/waiting jobs.
-- Inference Compute Duration
+- **Inference Compute Duration**
-    * Histogram showing time for a job to in the `RUNNING` state over the default of 5 min
+    * Histogram showing time for a job to be in the `RUNNING` state over the default of 5 min.
-- Inference Queue Duration
+- **Inference Queue Duration**
-    * Histogram showing the
+    * Histogram showing time in the queue before the inference can be executed.

+ #### Hardware Infrastructure Metrics
+ - **GPU Cache Usage**
+    * GPU cache usage (0.0 - 1.0).
+ - **CPU Cache Usage**
+    * CPU cache usage (0.0 - 1.0).
+ - **GPU Temperature**
+    * GPU temperature in Celsius.
+ - **GPU Power Usage**
+    * GPU instantaneous power, in watts.
+ - **GPU Utilization**
+    * 	GPU utilization rate (0.0 - 1.0).
+ - **GPU Total Memory**
+    * Total GPU memory, in bytes.
+ - **GPU Memory Used**
+    * 	Used GPU memory, in bytes.